 The UK exited the EU on 31st January 2020.
-By virtue of the transition period in the Withdrawal Agreement, EU law will continue to apply in and in relation to the UK only until the 31st December 2020.
-The EU Treaties, EU free movement rights and the general principles of EU law will then cease to apply in relation to the UK, and prior EU regulations will only continue to apply in domestic law (by virtue of the European Union (Withdrawal) Act 2018) insofar as they are not modified or revoked by regulations under that 2018 Act.
+The transition period in the Withdrawal Agreement ended on 31st December 2020.
+Existing EU Treaties, EU free movement rights and the general principles of EU law now no longer apply in relation to the UK.
+EU regulations only continue to apply in UK domestic law (by virtue of the European Union (Withdrawal) Act 2018) to the extent that they are not modified or revoked by regulations under that Act.

-This article sets out the implications of Brexit on the UK Life Sciences industry as from the end of the transition period.
+This article sets out the implications of Brexit on the UK medical devices industry now that the transition period has come to an end.
 For an explanation of the finalised Withdrawal Agreement, please see here.

 This article is part of our Brexit series; medical devices businesses will be affected by many of the implications identified throughout this series and, in particular, our note on the English Intellectual Property law implications of Brexit and Brexit: Life Sciences Implications.

 As EU law applied in relation to the UK until 31 December 2020, during the so called transition period, the status quo was maintained as much as possible.
 However, plans need to be made immediately, to the extent they are not already underway, for the significant changes that have now occurred.

 Medical devices are dealt with in chapter (4) (under Trade – Title I) of the TCA.
 While there is some move towards the elimination of unnecessary technical barriers to trade and the conformity of standards, the TCA only provides that the UK and the EU: